 Stewardship and Volunteer Activities

-I’m a 4 season hiking and backpacking leader for the Boston Chapter of the Appalachian Mountain Club, teach off-trail navigation, and lead 10-12 backpacking, day hiking, winter mountaineering and bushwhacking trips per year In addition, I’m a hiking leader for the AMC’s Cold River Camp in Evans Notch and a Long Trail Mentor for the Green Mountain Club in Vermont.
+I’m a 4 season hiking and backpacking leader for the Appalachian Mountain Club and on the executive board of the Random Hikers Meetup, a 5000+ member hiking group active in New Hampshire’s White Mountains.
+I teach hiking navigation classes and lead about a dozen backpacking, day hiking, winter mountaineering and bushwhacking trips each year as a volunteer for both these organizations.
+In addition, I’m a Long Trail Mentor for the Green Mountain Club in Vermont.

 Outdoor Certifications and Training

 I am a Leave No Trace Master Educator qualified to train individuals to become Leave No Trace Trainers.
 In addition, I am a former guide for Andrew Skurka Adventures and have WFA, CPR/AED, and Level 1 AIARE Certifications.

 - Why I left high-tech to become a full time writer and backpacker